eesahasan1/Data-Engineering-Repository/terraform_gcp/README.md

 - "-U" root is the username for the database
 - "-d" ny_taxi is the name of the database you are accessing.

-To view running Docker containers enter `docker ps` or all containers `docker ps -a`
+> To view running Docker containers enter `docker ps` or all containers `docker ps -a`

 ## Accessing Containerized pgAdmin Web Interface in the VM
-1. Copy port information:
+Configure SSH in VSCode and access pgAdmin through the local machine's browser.

+**1. Copy Port Information**
 - From the VM terminal, run `docker ps` and copy the port information of the container to be accessed.

-2. Configure SSH in VSCode:
+**2. Configure SSH in VSCode**
 - Open SSH interface in VSCode.
-   - Paste the copied port information in the ports menu
+- Paste the copied port information in the ports menu.

-3. Access via local machine:
+**3. Access via Local Machine**
-   - Enter localhost:8080 in the local machines web browser to access the pgAdmin web interface.
+- Enter localhost:8080 in the local machine's web browser to access the pgAdmin web interface.

-4. Database Access
+**4. Database Access**
 - The database can also be accessed from the local machine's terminal using `pgcli -h localhost -U root -d ny_taxi`.

 ![!\[Alt text\](image.png)](data/images/image3.png)

 ## Running Jupyter Notebook in the VM for Data Ingestion
-To use Jupyter Notebook hosted on the VM:
+Using Jupyter Notebook hosted on the VM.

-1. Run Jupyter Notebook:
+**1. Run Jupyter Notebook**
 - In the VM terminal, run jupyter notebook.
 - Copy the provided link to access the Jupyter interface.

-2. Add Port in VSCode:
+**2. Add Port in VSCode**
-   - Before using the link, add the port (typically 8888) in the SSH VSCode port menu.
+- Before using the link, add the port 8888 in the SSH VSCode port menu.

-3. Access Jupyter Interface:
+**3. Access Jupyter Interface**
-   - Paste the Jupyter link into your web browser.
+- Paste the Jupyter link into the web browser.
 - If a token is required, retrieve it with:
 ```
 jupyter notebook list
 ```

 - Example:
 ```
 (base) gzuz@de-prac:~$ jupyter notebook list
 Currently running servers:
 http://localhost:8888/?token=094c20195b0cede1f232af980963c1fc77e93d16fe0973f8 :: /home/gzuz/Data-Engineering-Repository/docker_sql
 ```
-> **Token: token=094c20195b0cede1f232af980963c1fc77e93d16fe0973f8**
+> **Token:** token=094c20195b0cede1f232af980963c1fc77e93d16fe0973f8

-4. Installing `psycopg2-binary`:
+**4. Installing `psycopg2-binary`**
-    - If there is a `ModuleNotFoundError: No module named 'psycopg2'` error when trying to connect to the engine, install the following:
+- If there is a `ModuleNotFoundError: No module named 'psycopg2'` error when trying to connect to the engine, install `psycopg2-binary`:
 ```
 pip install psycopg2-binary
 ```
 **After installation, rerun the notebook.**

 ## Installing terraform
 There are two methods to install Terraform:

-1. Direct download:
+**1. Direct Download**
 ```bash
 wget https://releases.hashicorp.com/terraform/1.7.1/terraform_1.7.1_linux_amd64.zip
 ```

-2. Using a package manager (apt):\
+**2. Using a Package Manager**

-When running it this way, `apt` (package manager) automatically places executable files in its standard location (system directory, not user directory) such as `/usr/bin` regardless of the current directory
+- When running it this way, `apt` (package manager) automatically places executable files in its standard location (system directory, not user directory) such as `/usr/bin` regardless of the current directory
 ```bash
  wget -O- https://apt.releases.hashicorp.com/gpg | sudo gpg --dearmor -o /usr/share/keyrings/hashicorp-archive-keyring.gpg
  echo "deb [signed-by=/usr/share/keyrings/hashicorp-archive-keyring.gpg] https://apt.releases.hashicorp.com $(lsb_release -cs) main" | sudo tee /etc/apt/sources.list.d/hashicorp.list